 The definite sweet spot plan for those looking for the right balance of inclusions and performance would have to be the BYO plans.
-Available on a 12-month contract, the base $49/month plan gives you unlimited calls, text and MMS and 15GB of data.
-As Telstra has also been highly generous when it comes to data inclusions recently, that 15GB standard allowance is now doubled to 30GB.
+Available on a month-to-month contract, the base $50/month plan gives you unlimited calls, text and MMS and 15GB of data.
+As Telstra has also been highly generous when it comes to data inclusions recently, they sometimes double that data through special deals and promotions.

-The extras with Telstra’s plans are pretty sweet, too.
-You get a six-month subscription to Apple Music (and data-free streaming of that service), free access to Telstra Air wi-fi hotspots, free access to the AFL, AFLW, NRL, Netball, and the Hyundai A-League streaming apps for live sports action wherever you are (and also streaming data-free).
+Other extras with Telstra’s plans are pretty sweet, too.
+You get a free subscription to Apple Music (and data-free streaming of that service), free access to Telstra Air wi-fi hotspots, free access to the AFL, AFLW, NRL, Netball, and the Hyundai A-League streaming apps for live sports action wherever you are (and also streaming data-free).